m-cahill/ungar/VISION.md

 * * *

 6. Guiding Principles for Any Implementation
 --------------------------------------------

 When you later ask an LLM to design architecture, write code, or propose milestones, it should stay aligned with these **high-level principles**:

-1. **4×13×n is sacred.**
+1. **4×14×n is canonical; 4×13×n is the base.**

-   * All game states and explainability artifacts should be able to flow through this representation.
+   * All game states and explainability artifacts should be able to flow through the 4×14×n representation.

-   * The set of channels `n` is extensible, but the base grid shape is stable.
+   * The leftmost 4×13×n slice corresponds to the standard 52-card deck and remains stable across rulesets.

+   * The joker/special column is reserved, explicitly documented, and may be all zeros for many games.

 2. **Card physics over ad-hoc scripts.**